iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

 ## 1. Introduction

 Imagine learning to ride a bicycle for the first time.
-This process requires the testing of numerous actions such as steering the handlebars to change direction, shifting weight to maintain balance, and applying pedaling power to move forward.
-To achieve any satisfaction, a complex series of these actions must be taken for a substantial amount of time.
-However, a dilemma emerges: a plethora of other tasks such as eating, sleeping, and working may result in more immediate satisfaction (e.g. lowered hunger, better rest, bigger paycheck), which may tempt the learner to abandon the task of learning to ride a bicycle.
-Furthermore, if enough bicycle-riding progress is not learned by the end of a day, it may be necessary to repeat some of the learning process throughout the following day.
+This task requires the investigation of numerous actions such as steering the handlebars to change direction, shifting weight to maintain balance, and applying pedaling power to move forward.
+To achieve any satisfaction, a complex sequence of these actions must be taken for a substantial amount of time.
+However, a dilemma emerges: many other tasks such as eating, sleeping, and working may result in more immediate satisfaction (e.g. lowered hunger, better rest, bigger paycheck), which may tempt the learner to favor other tasks.
+Furthermore, if enough satisfaction is not quickly achieved, the learner may even abandon the task of learning to ride a bicycle altogether.

-One frivolous strategy (Figure 1, option 1) to overcome the dilemma is to interleave a few random actions on the bicycle among the remaining tasks of the day.
-This strategy is painfully slow, as the learning process will be stretched across a great length of time before achieving any satisfaction.
+One frivolous strategy (Figure 1, Option 1) to overcome this dilemma is to interleave a few random actions on the bicycle throughout the remaining tasks of the day.
+This strategy neglects the sequential nature of bicycle riding and will achieve satisfaction very slowly, if at all.
 Furthermore, this strategy may interrupt and reduce the satisfaction of the other daily tasks.
-The more intuitive strategy (Figure 1, option 2) is to dedicate significant portions of the day to explore the possible bicycle-riding actions.
-The benefits of this approach include testing the interactions between distinct actions, isolating different facets of the task for quick mastery, and preventing boredom and abandonment of the task entirely.
+The more intuitive strategy (Figure 1, Option 2) is to dedicate significant portions of the day to explore the possible actions of bicycle riding.
+The benefits of this approach include testing the sequential relationships between actions, isolating different facets of the task for quick mastery, and providing an explicit cutoff point to shift focus and accomplish other daily tasks.
 Also -- let's face it -- who wants to wake up in the middle of the night to turn the bicycle handlebar twice before going back to bed?

 {% include figure.html path="assets/img/2024-05-07-mode-switching/bike.png" class="img-fluid" %}
 <div class="caption">
     Figure 1.
 Difference between monolithic and mode-switching behavior policies.
 Example taken from <d-cite key="pislar2021should"></d-cite>.
 </div>

-The above bicycle-riding example elicits the main ideas of the paper *When Should Agents Explore?* <d-cite key="pislar2021should"></d-cite>, published by researchers from Google DeepMind at ICLR 2022, which is the central piece of literature discussed throughout this blog post.
+The above example elicits the main ideas of the paper *When Should Agents Explore?* <d-cite key="pislar2021should"></d-cite>, published by researchers from Google DeepMind at ICLR 2022, which is the central piece of literature discussed throughout this blog post.
 The first strategy presented in the preceding paragraph is known as a **monolithic** behavior policy that interleaves exploration actions (e.g. learning to ride a bicycle) among the more frequent exploitation actions (e.g. work, sleep) in a reinforcement learning (RL) environment.
 In contrast, the second strategy presented above is a **mode-switching** behavior policy, as it more coarsely separates exploration and exploitation actions by switching between disparate behavior modes throughout an episode.
 Mode-switching subsumes monolithic policies, but its increased complexity introduces a new question: *when to switch*.
 Similar aspects of mode-switching for diverse exploration have been observed in the exploratory behavior of humans and animals <d-cite key="power1999play,gershman2018deconstructing,gershman2018dopaminergic,ebitz2019tonic,costa2019subcortical,waltz2020differential"></d-cite>, which served as a notable motivation for this initial study by DeepMind.

 This introduction section continues with a brief discussion of topics related to mode-switching policies, ranging from different temporal granularities to previous algorithms that exhibit mode-switching behavior.
 We emphasize practical understanding rather than attempting to present an exhaustive survey of the subject.
 Afterwards, we discuss our motivation and rationale for this blog post: the authors of the initial mode-switching study <d-cite key="pislar2021should"></d-cite> showed that training with mode-switching behavior policies surpassed the performance of training with monolithic behavior policies on hard-exploration ATARI games; we augment their work by presenting observed differences between mode-switching and monolithic behavior policies through supplementary experiments on the ATARI benchmark and other illustrative environments.
 Possible avenues for future investigations are emphasized throughout the discussion of the construction and results of each experiment.
 It is assumed that the interested reader has basic knowledge in RL techniques and challenges before proceeding to the rest of this blog post.